Salted Caramel Tartlets

-Step 4: For the filling, put the sugar and syrup in a saucepan with 60ml (4 tbsp) water.
-Stir over a low heat until melted.
+For the filling, put the sugar and syrup in a saucepan with 60ml (4 tbsp) water.
+Gently swirl the pan over a low heat, rather than stirring, until melted.
 Bring to the boil and cook for 4-5 minutes until richly golden and caramelised.